Doina Barbaneagra Flaunts Her Curves In A Tight Ruched Mini Dress

-Moldovan bombshell Doina Barbaneagra showed off her tantalizing curves in her latest Instagram share, thrilling her 856,000 Instagram followers with the steamy quadruple update.
-The influencer rocked a skintight mini dress that emphasized her hourglass frame.
+Moldovan bombshell Doina Barbaneagra showed off her tantalizing curves in her latest Instagram share, thrilling her 856,000 followers with the steamy quadruple-snap update.
+The influencer rocked a skintight mini dress which emphasized her hourglass frame.

 Doina was photographed in the evening in a place that looked like a shopping district in Vienna.
 According to the geotag, she was at the famous Stephansplatz in the country’s capital city.